DavidPal/whitespace-format/README.md

 Linter and formatter of whitespace in source code files and text files.

-The purpose of this tool is to normalize whitespace in source code files (e.g., Python, Java, C/C++, JavaScript, Rust, Go, Ruby, SQL) and text files (HTML, CSS, JSON, YAML, CSV, TSV MarkDown, LaTeX) before checking them into a version control system.
+The purpose of this tool is to normalize whitespace in source code files (e.g., Python, Java, C/C++, JavaScript, Rust, Go, Ruby, SQL, Bash) and text files (HTML, CSS, JSON, YAML, CSV, TSV MarkDown, LaTeX) before checking them into a version control system.

 The features include: